 3.3 To foster an environment of friendship, camaraderie, and cooperation among IGSO members and between IGSO members and faculty, staff, and other organizations at ISU.

-3.4 In fulfilling objectives above IGSO will abide by established ISU policies, State and Federal Laws.
+3.4 In fulfilling objectives above IGSO will abide by established ISU policies, local ordinances and regulations, State and Federal Laws.
+IGSO agrees to annually complete President’s Training, Treasurer’s Training and Adviser Training (if required).

 ARTICLE 4.
 MEMBERSHIP

-4.1 Membership shall be open to all registered students at ISU and members of the ISU community.
+4.1 Membership shall be open to all registered students, in good standing,at ISU and members of the ISU community.
 Anyone who has paid dues is an IGSO member.

-4.2 ISU and IGSO does not discriminate on the basis of race, color, age, religion, national origin, sexual orientation, gender identity, sex, marital status, disability, or status as a U.S. Veteran.
+4.2 Iowa State University and IGSO do not discriminate on the basis of genetic information, pregnancy, physical or mental disability, race, ethnicity, sex, color, religion, national origin, age, marital status, sexual orientation, gender identity, or status as a U.S Veteran

 4.3 Types of membership

-A) Student members (must be registered students at ISU)
+A) Student members (must be registered students, in good standing, at ISU)

 B) Faculty members